fujiokayu/grepIntel/memory-bank/activeContext.md

 10. ✅ Add support for additional languages (Ruby, Go, Node.js) and frameworks (Rails)
 11. ✅ Project documentation completed
 12. ✅ Project completed
+13. 🔄 Improve multilingual support with post-analysis translation approach

+## Improved Multilingual Support Plan
+- **Current Issue**: The current approach of instructing LLMs to respond in different languages creates parsing challenges, as each language requires specific regex patterns for extracting vulnerability information.
+- **Proposed Solution**: Use English for all LLM interactions, then translate the final report using LLM.

+### Implementation Plan:
+1. **English-Based Analysis Process**:
+   - Standardize all LLM interactions to use English only
+   - Remove language specifications from `format_prompt` and `format_batch_prompt` methods
+   - Ensure vulnerability analysis responses are always received in English

+2. **Report Translation System Implementation**:
+   - Add translation functionality to `report_generator.py`
+   - Implement chunking mechanism to split reports into manageable sizes
+   - Send each chunk to LLM for translation
+   - Reassemble translated chunks into final report

+3. **Translation Prompt Optimization**:
+   - Create dedicated prompts for accurate translation of security terminology
+   - Include language-specific translation instructions
+   - Provide glossary of terms to maintain consistency

+4. **Implementation Steps**:
+   - Modify `src/analyzer.py`: Change to always communicate with LLM in English
+   - Extend `src/report_generator.py`: Add translation capabilities
+   - Create translation utility class in `src/utils/`
+   - Add translation prompt templates to `prompts/` directory
+   - Test: Verify translation quality in each supported language

+5. **Performance Optimization**:
+   - Optimize translation chunk size
+   - Implement parallel processing for faster translation
+   - Consider caching mechanism to avoid re-translating identical text

+This approach will maintain analysis accuracy while significantly improving multilingual robustness.
+It will also simplify adding support for new languages, as only translation prompts would need to be added without modifying the analysis logic.

 ## Active Decisions
 - Using Python for implementation due to its rich ecosystem and simplicity